Best Evidence for Clinicians: Annual UBC Therapeutics Initiative Course

 Comments from previous years:

-- “Probably the most relevant and well-presented talks of any medical conference I’ve been to.”
+- “Probably the most relevant and well presented presentations of any medical conference I’ve been to.”

-Mainpro+/MOC Section 1 credits and CCCEP credits will be available.
+7.25 MOC Section 1 Mainpro+ credits and CCCEP credits will be available.

-- Prof. Kay Dickersin (Johns Hopkins Bloomberg School of Public Health)
+- Kay Dickersin (Director, Division of Clinical Trials and Evidence Synthesis, Department of Epidemiology, Johns Hopkins University Bloomberg School of Public Health)

 - Polypharmacy, de-prescribing and rational prescribing in mental health and substance use (for children, youth, adults & seniors)